Loweel/zabov/README.md

 - doublefilters: name of the file, for blacklists following the "doublefilter" schema.(one URL per line)
 - blackholeip: IP address to return when the IP is banned.
 This is because you may want to avoid MX issues, mail loops on localhost, or you have a web server running on localhost
 - hostsfile: path where you keep your local blacklistfile : this is in the format "singlefilter", meaning one domain per line, unlike hosts file.
+- cache: if set to false disable the cache for this configuration.
+Boolean, defaults true

 Advanced configuration includes support for multiple configurations based on IP Source and timetables:
 <pre>